Other University Symbols

 University Seal

-The seal has been in existence in one form or another since the founding of the University.
-The current version was introduced in 1953 and features the crest of the Commonwealth of Pennsylvania surrounded by the name of the University.
-It bears a striking resemblance to the seals of many other state agencies, including the State System of Higher Education, which is the one reason it does not serve as the University’s logo.
-Since implementation of the University mark in 1987, the seal has served primarily as an official stamp of validation–like a notary’s stamp–on official documents such a contracts and diplomas.
+The University seal has been in existence in one form or another since the founding of the University.
+The current version was introduced in 1953 and features the crest of the Commonwealth of Pennsylvania surrounded by the formal name of the University.
+Since implementation of the University mark in 1987, the seal has shifted in function exclusively to an official stamp of validation–like a notary’s stamp–for legal documents such as contracts and diplomas or for formal references such as the official address of the University.
+Designs of the University seal are available in Nittany Navy (Pantone 282), Beaver Blue (Pantone 287), and black and white, and can be used interchangeably or simply how they can best be rendered in a given application.
+Please note that the University seal should never be deconstructed, used in part, or altered in any way.

 NOTE: The University seal is a registered symbol of the Pennsylvania State University and its uses are strictly controlled by the University.
-Information about the University seal also is available on the Licensing website.
-Questions regarding use of the seal may be directed to the Office of Strategic Communications at pennstatebrand@psu.edu.
+Please email licensing@psu.edu with questions related to the University seal or visit the licensing website.

 Other University Symbols //